The Big Sleep (1946 film): Plot

-Los Angeles private detective Philip Marlowe is summoned to the mansion of General Sternwood, who wants to resolve "gambling debts" his daughter Carmen owes to bookseller Arthur Geiger.
-As Marlowe leaves, Sternwood's older daughter Vivian stops him.
-She suspects her father's true motive for hiring a detective is to find his protégé Sean Regan who disappeared a month earlier.
+Philip Marlowe, a private detective in Los Angeles, is summoned to the mansion of General Sternwood, who wants to resolve a series of personal debts his daughter Carmen owes to bookseller Arthur Geiger.
+As Marlowe leaves, Sternwood's older daughter, Vivian, stops him.
+She suspects her father's true motive for hiring a detective is to find his protégé, Sean Regan, who had disappeared a month earlier.

-Marlowe goes to Geiger's shop, which is minded by Agnes Louzier, and then follows Geiger home.
-Hearing a gunshot and a woman's scream, he breaks in to find Geiger's body and a drugged Carmen, as well as a hidden camera empty of film.
-After taking Carmen home, he returns and discovers that the body has disappeared.
-During the night, Marlowe learns that Sternwood's driver, Owen Taylor, has been found dead in a limo floating off the Lido Pier, having been struck on the back of the head.
+Marlowe goes to Geiger's shop, which is minded by Agnes Lowzier, and then follows Geiger home.
+Hearing a gunshot and a woman's scream, he breaks in to find Geiger's body and a drugged Carmen, as well as a hidden camera minus its film.
+After taking Carmen home he returns and discovers that the body has disappeared.
+During the night Marlowe learns that Sternwood's driver, Owen Taylor, has been found dead in a limousine driven off the Lido Pier, having been struck on the back of the head.

-Vivian comes to Marlowe's office the next morning with scandalous pictures of Carmen that she received with a blackmail demand for the negatives.
-Marlowe returns to Geiger's bookstore and follows a car to the apartment of Joe Brody, a gambler who previously blackmailed General Sternwood.
+Vivian comes to Marlowe's office the next morning with scandalous pictures of Carmen that she has received with a blackmail demand for the negatives.
+Marlowe returns to Geiger's bookstore and follows a car to the apartment of Joe Brody, a gambler who has previously blackmailed Sternwood.
 He then finds Carmen outside Geiger's house, where she insists that it was Brody who killed Geiger.
 They are interrupted by the landlord, gangster Eddie Mars.

 Marlowe goes to Brody's apartment, where he finds Agnes and Vivian.
 They are interrupted by Carmen, who wants her photos.
 Marlowe disarms her and sends Vivian and Carmen home.
-Brody admits he was behind the blackmailing, having stolen the negatives from Taylor, but then has to answer the door and is shot.
+Brody admits he was behind the blackmailing, having stolen the negatives from Taylor, but denies having murdered him.
+Answering his door he is shot dead.
 Marlowe chases the killer and apprehends Carol Lundgren, Geiger's former driver, who believes Brody is swindling him.
 Marlowe calls the police to arrest Lundgren.